Daily999/LangLink/ReadMe.md

 The method signatures are the same, but the return types differ.

-# Community Translation Implementation Suggestions
+# 🌐 Community Translation Implementation Guidelines

+Some implementation suggestions for community-driven translations.

+## 📄 Provide Translation Sheets

+Developers should provide a translation sheet that the community can use to contribute translations.
+If the content contains sensitive information (such as game story elements or easter eggs), it's recommended to establish a review mechanism.

+## 🛡️ Monitor and Moderate

+Community translations are contributed by users, so developers should actively monitor the content to prevent inappropriate or incorrect translations.

-## Filename
+## 🗂️ File Naming

-You can load multiple versions of the same language.
-Use version tags in the filename to distinguish them, for example:
+It’s possible to load multiple versions of the same language.
-`繁體中文 <Daily漢化組>_UI`, `繁體中文 <GoogleMachineTranslation>_UI`.
+You can add version identifiers in the file name, e.g.:

+Traditional Chinese<Daily Team>_UI
+Traditional Chinese<Google MT>_UI
-This way, different versions will be shown as separate languages in the game.
+These versions will be displayed as separate languages in the game.

-## Preserve Community Translator Info
+## 🪪 Preserve Translator Info

-Since community translations come from various contributors, developers can reserve a localized key to keep contributor information visible.
+Since translations come from various contributors, developers can reserve a dedicated localization key for translators to include their name or credits in-game.

+## 🔠 Translation Length

+Translation length may affect UI layout, and overlapping or misaligned text might occur.
+Translators should try to keep text concise or use Rich Text formatting (if enabled), e.g.:

+Force line break: <br>
+Adjust font size: <size=20>
-## Culture Info
+## 🌍 Culture Code

-Unity Localization supports `CultureInfo` language culture codes.
-Some games use this info to display specific data (like currency or date formats).
+Unity Localization supports CultureInfo language codes, which may be used to display locale-specific data such as currency or date formats.
-LangLink will try to convert keys in the table columns to `CultureInfo` language culture codes and pass them to Unity Localization.
+LangLink will attempt to convert table key fields into valid CultureInfo codes and pass them to Unity Localization.

-However, this conversion is risky because LangLink cannot guarantee all keys convert correctly.
+⚠️ However, this conversion is not guaranteed to be successful for all keys.
-To ensure successful conversion, translators may add hints inside () brackets.
+Translators can check this list to ensure compatibility.

+# 🪪 License

+MIT License.
+🥳 If you find this useful, consider supporting me!